Payroll for Nonprofits: An Easy Guide for Employers

 Bottom Line

-The most challenging part of doing payroll for a nonprofit is balancing budget and other important business decisions with compliance.
+The most challenging part of doing payroll for a nonprofit is balancing the budget and other important business decisions with payroll compliance.
 There are a ton of rules and regulations that impact payroll for nonprofits.
 Knowing that you’re not subject to FUTA taxes or that you don’t need to pay volunteers a significant amount for their services is important for minimizing penalties and saving money.